Pebble Accretion: Pebble accretion as a planet formation mechanism

+In the inner disk, both \eqs{tgrowthPA}{tgrowthPL} generally yield values shorter than the disk's lifetime.
+As a result, the excitation state of planetesimals will not matter much.
+Even in scenarios where gravitational focusing is negligible (e.g., $\Theta=1$, corresponding to $e_H^2 \sim \alpha_R^{-1}$), the growth timescale for an Earth-mass planet at 1\,au evaluates to ${\sim}1\,\mathrm{Myr}$, assuming $\Sigma r^2/m_\star = 10^{-5}$.
+Therefore, in the inner disk embryos are likely to accrete all planetesimals---achieving isolation---before the gas disk disperses.
+For pebble accretion, on the other hand, the key issue is that their inefficiency: far from all pebbles will be accreted.
+Aerodynamical sizes are likely to be small due to reduced fragmentation threshold (but see \citealt{MusiolikWurm2019}). \Fg{epsmosaic}c illustrates that a sustained influx of pebbles is necessary.
+Since the pebbles mass reservoir typically resides in the outer disk, any obstacle---e.g., pressure bump, planetesimal belt \citep{GuillotEtal2014}, or pebble-accreting planets---upstream would prevent these pebbles from reaching the inner disk.

-In the outer disk \eqs{tgrowthPA}{tgrowthPL} show that pebble accretion is more powerful than planetesimal accretion, for the following reasons (i) $\tau_s$ usually is not too small; (ii) $\alpha_R$ is low, unless atmospheric capture of planetesimals is important; and (iii) Hill eccentricities of planetesimals are higher due to reduced gas damping.
+In the outer disk \eqs{tgrowthPA}{tgrowthPL} show that pebble accretion is more powerful than planetesimal accretion, for the following reasons: (i) $\tau_s$ usually is not too small; (ii) $\alpha_R$ is low, unless atmospheric capture of planetesimals is important; and (iii) Hill eccentricities of planetesimals are higher due to reduced gas damping.
+In addition, planetesimals are more easily ejected from the system.
 The main obstacles for pebble accretion are again the rather low efficiencies and the initiation mass threshold \eqp{Rinit}.
 It is a matter of some debate whether a planetesimal formation mechanism such as the streaming instability can produce sufficiently massive bodies to meet the $R_\mathrm{init}$ threshold---at 40\,au this would amount to Pluto-mass.
-Perhaps, after planetesimal \textit{formation}, growth was first driven by planetesimal accretion, until the point where planets have become big enough to accrete pebbles \citep{LevisonEtal2015,LiuEtal2019i,AlibertEtal2018,SchoonenbergEtal2019,BitschIzidoro2023,JiangOrmel2023}.
+Perhaps, after planetesimal \textit{formation}, growth was first driven by planetesimal accretion, until the point where planets have become big enough to accrete pebbles \citep{LevisonEtal2015,LiuEtal2019i,AlibertEtal2018,SchoonenbergEtal2019,BitschIzidoro2023}.

 One environment where pebble accretion clearly stands out are particle-loaden rings, as seen with ALMA.
 The concentration of pebbles inside these rings could be due to pressure maxima ($\eta\approx0$) or due to particle pileups ($Z_\mathrm{mid}\gg1$).
 In both cases pebbles travel on Keplerian orbits and $\Delta v$ is much reduced, such that the $R_\mathrm{init}$ thresholds becomes a lesser issue.
 Accretion proceeds in the 2D limit at rates that will be extremely rapid: